RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Homomorphic encryption
 Answer: C.

 In application-level encryption, the application will encrypt data before it is placed in the database.
 In transparent encryption, the entire database is encrypted.
 Symmetric-key encryption is a kind of encryption and not truly indicative of a strategy used in database encryption.
-Homomorphic encryption is an experimental, theoretical process that might allow processing encrypted information without the need to decrypt it first.
+[important] **Homomorphic encryption is an experimental, theoretical process that might allow processing encrypted information without the need to decrypt it first**.

 ### Question # 2 - You are the security team leader for an organization that has an infrastructure as a service (IaaS) production environment hosted by a cloud provider.
 You want to implement an event monitoring (security information and event management [SIEM]/security information management [SIM]/security event management [SEM]) solution in your production environment in order to acquire better data for security defenses and decisions.
 Which of the following is probably your most significant concern about implementing this solution in the cloud?
 A. The solution should give you better analysis capability by automating a great deal of the associated tasks.